U.S. Embassy Stockholm, Sweden - STK

 What happens after visa approval

 Passport, Visa, and Sealed Immigrant Packet – We will place your immigrant visa on a page in your passport.
-Please review your visa to make sure there are no spelling errors.
-We will also give you a sealed envelope containing documents that you must give to U.S. immigration authorities when you arrive in the United States for the first time.
+Please review your visa to make sure there are no spelling or information errors.
+Depending on your type of case, we may also give you a sealed envelope containing documents that you must give to U.S. immigration authorities when you arrive in the United States for the first time.
 Do not open this envelope.
 You must carry it with you; do not put it in your checked luggage.
-If you receive X-rays during your medical examination, carry those with you and give them to the U.S. immigration authorities.
-Note: If you have received an immigrant visa endorsed with a “IV Docs in CCD” annotation, which means your immigrant visa was issued under the Modernized Immigrant Visa (MIV) program, you will not receive a sealed package of documents.
-Documents previously hands carried by the immigrant are now automatically forwarded to the DHS official at the port of entry.
+If you received X-rays during your medical examination, carry those with you and give them to the U.S. immigration authorities.
+Note: If you have received an immigrant visa with the following annotation“IV Docs in CCD”, you will not receive a sealed package as all necessary documents have been automatically forwarded to the DHS official at the port of entry.

 Children’s Issues – Children are required to have certain vaccinations before they can enroll in school in the United States.
 Therefore, we recommend that you bring your child’s complete vaccination records with you to the United States.
 Additionally, if your child is adopted, you have full custody as a result of a divorce, or you share custody with the child’s other parent, we recommend that you bring a copy of all applicable adoption or custodial papers from the authoritative court in your home country.
 You will likely need these papers (translated into English) in the United States for issues such as school enrollment, medical care, and eventual citizenship.